MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-cli-v1.md

 **`inlineScript`** - **Inline Script**<br>
 `string`.
 Required when `scriptLocation = inlineScript`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 You can write your scripts inline here.
 When using Windows agent, use batch scripting.
 Use shell scripting when using Linux-based agents.
-For batch files use the prefix `call` before every Azure command.
+For batch files, use the prefix `call` before every Azure command.
 You can also pass predefined and custom variables to this script using arguments

 See the following examples.
 The first is a shell example and the second is a batch example: